 Due to the sheer number of possibilities this is not practical.
 You must use the provided example custom mapping to create your own.

 I am not an animator or a rigger.
 I can not instruct you in how to animate or create new rigs.
-Uefy Script will let you use Blender 2.8’s rigify system with Unreal Engine by changing its default export to the Epic Skeleton.
+Uefy Script will let you use Blender 2.8’s rigify system with Unreal Engine by changing its default export.

 But learning how to use Rigify or Blender is not something I can help you with.
 Please refer to documentation for Blender and Rigify.